 *If you don’t can’t afford an infrared thermometer, you can also estimate leaf temperature by subtracting 5° Fahrenheit (about 3° Celsius) from your ambient room temperature.
 Keep in mind, an IR thermometer is the most accurate measurement.

-If you use the IR thermometer, use this VPD Calculator from Dimlux lighting.
+If you use the IR thermometer, use this VPD Calculator.
 It calculates both room and leaf VPD for you.

 Once you have that information you can very easily calculate your VPD using a VPD chart like the one below.